What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 1. Rigid endoscope

-Doctors usually use a rigid endoscope for extracting objects from the esophagus.
-As the first layer of the esophagus is rigid.
+Doctors usually use a rigid endoscope to extract objects from the esophagus, as the first layer of the esophagus is rigid.

 The rigid layer protects the soft walls of the esophagus.
 A rigid endoscope used along with general anesthesia is quite helpful in removing objects from the tube.